bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

                   timeout: 320
              ```

-             This creates the file describing the vms in the molecule directory
+             This tests the EC2 instance to make sure we can reach it via
-             that is used to run the ansible role.
+             ssh.

        1. Add the following contents to the end of the **create.yml** file.